Nikki0830/Nikki0830/README.md

-The crossover between design and programming has always been of interest to me I have a wide range of skills that include back-end development using open source technologies (NodeJs, JAVA), front-end development ( ReactJs, HTML5, CSS3, Javascript, Responsive),database(MongoDB)
+The crossover between design and programming has always been of interest to me I have a wide range of skills that include  using open source front-end development ( HTML5, CSS, Bootstrap, Javascript, ReactJs), back-end development technologies (NodeJs), database(MongoDB)